 - Providing a visual bridge between indoors and out, or between adjoining rooms.

 - Expanding your warm-weather living space by opening out to a patio, balcony, or garden.

-- Letting the sunlight in without letting warmth escape (and in the summer months, the reverse).
+- Letting the sunlight in without letting warmth escape (and in the summer months, without letting coolness escape).

 - Expanding the sense of space in a room.

-- Bringing natural light to an interior room or hall that doesn't have windows.
+- Bringing natural light into an interior room or hall that doesn't have windows.